Why Is My Kentia Palm Turning Brown? (And How to Fix It)

 Overwatering can also cause browning in your Kentia palm.
 Part of the way water travels through the leaves is passive diffusion, from parts of the plant with lower concentrations of potassium to parts of the plant with higher concentrations of potassium.

-• Inadequate lighting.
-Kentia palms need indirect, but bright sunlight, like they get on their cloudy, tropical island home.
+- Inadequate lighting.
+Kentia palms need indirect but bright sunlight, like on their cloudy, tropical island home.
 When Kentia palms don’t get enough light, they don’t lose as much water through the pores in their leaves, and less water evaporates from the soil.
 Keeping the potting mix too damp can also result in root rot.

-• The pot is too large.
+- The pot is too large.
 A Kentia palm in an excessively large pot cannot use all of the water in the potting mix.
-Since Kentia palms are set back when they are repotted, it is important to start when in the right size pot and to use a porous potting mix.
+Since Kentia palms are set back when repotted, it is important to start when in the right size pot and use a porous potting mix.

-• Poor drainage.
+- Poor drainage.
 Kentia palms love soil that is moist but not soggy.
-If you forget to empty the drip tray after watering your Kentia palm, or the pot does not have enough drainage holes, or you have not used a porous potting mix, your palm may become waterlogged.
+If you forget to empty the drip tray after watering your Kentia palm, the pot does not have enough drainage holes, or you have not used a porous potting mix, your palm may become waterlogged.

-• Repotting.
+- Repotting.
 Roots have to regrow after a palm is put in a new pot.
-While they are regrowing, soil may pull away from them until the root ball is completely reestablished.
-Be especially careful to give your Kentia palm enough water for a few months after your have moved it into a new pot,
+While they are regrowing, the soil may pull away from them until the root ball is completely re-established.
+Be careful to give your Kentia palm enough water for a few months after moving it into a new pot.

 What You Can Do to Keep Your Kentia Palm Green and Healthy

-There is one more thing that every fan of Kentia palms needs to know about dealing with browning:
+There is one more thing that every Kentia palm fan needs to know about dealing with browning:

 Don’t prune brown leaves on your Kentia palm.